 The 12-digit UPC barcode system was designed in the early 1970s by George J. Laurer in the USA (when working as an IBM engineer).
-A few years later, he developed a 13 digit version of this code – the EAN-13 code – for use internationally (outside of the USA).
+A few years later, he developed a 13-digit version of this code – the EAN-13 code – for international use (outside of the USA).

 EAN-13 barcode numbers are 13 digits long.
 They are the most common type of barcode for retail products in South Africa (and worldwide).
 In the USA, the 12-digit UPC is preferred.
 Almost all barcode scanners can read both types of code.